shanecelis/bevy_asky/README.md

 # bevy_asky

-This library is intended to make asking questions of the user easier using the [Bevy game engine](https://bevyengine.org).
+This library is intended to make asking questions of the user easier within an application built with [Bevy](https://bevyengine.org).
 It is not intended to provide a comprehensive UI beyond question-and-answer, and may indeed be better thought of as scaffolding for whatever one's eventual UI may become.

 > [!WARNING]
 > `bevy_asky` is currently in the early stages of development and is subject to